 where $|\cdot|$ denotes the magnitude of the gradient-detached loss and $c$ is the regularization coefficient referred to as CQL/BC-regularizer provided in Table~3.

-Finally, we note that for the behaviour cloning baseline and for the behaviour cloning regularization in both TD3+BC(+CQL) and EDAC+BC we use `hard' behaviour cloning (using a mean-squared error objective).
-In the case of the BC baseline and EDAC+BC it would be possible to use `soft' behaviour cloning as in Equation~6, but we found in both cases `hard' behaviour cloning (using the sampled action from the Gaussian policy for EDAC) performed much better.
-However we still use `soft' behaviour cloning for pre-training EDAC+BC to maintain the policy entropy in pre-training.
+Finally, we note that for the behavior cloning baseline and for the behavior cloning regularization in both TD3+BC(+CQL) and EDAC+BC we use `hard' behavior cloning (using a mean-squared error objective).
+In the case of the BC baseline and EDAC+BC it would be possible to use `soft' behavior cloning as in Equation~6, but we found in both cases `hard' behavior cloning (using the sampled action from the Gaussian policy for EDAC) performed much better.
+However we still use `soft' behavior cloning for pre-training EDAC+BC to maintain the policy entropy in pre-training.